 State and local laws may contain further stipulations, in particular temporary prohibitions on reporting unpaid rent during the COVID-19 pandemic.
 Please confirm with your local landlord & tenant housing office.

 Under federal requirements: Applicable privacy and consumer protection legislation enables landlords to report to Credit Bureaus without notice or consent, so long as the information provided is accurate and complete and tenants’ disputes of the accuracy of the furnished information is investigated as required by applicable law (which may also include state law obligations).

-Rent is many consumers’ largest single monthly payment, but to their detriment it is rarely reflected on their credit report:
+Rent is many consumers’ largest single monthly payment, but to their detriment rarely benefits them:

-- Relevant to COVID-19 and beyond, LCB enables rent deferral agreements and payment plans to be registered which then enables tenants to create a positive tenant record that they can use when applying to rent in the future AND still help strengthen their credit rating despite unexpected financial difficulties.
+- Relevant to COVID-19 and beyond, LCB allows rent deferral agreements and payment plans to be registered which then enables tenants to create a positive tenant record that they can use when applying to rent in the future despite unexpected financial difficulties.

 LCB’s goal is for all parties to fulfill their responsibilities, act responsibly and for both landlords and tenants to benefit as a result.

 Landlords May Report To LCB: